 How to Know What Size Condom Fits You: Start with Your Measurements

-To know what size condom will fit you, start with some measurements.
-Yes, it’s time to pull out that tape measure, preferably a flexible one used by tailors or fashion designers.
-If you don’t have a flexible tape measure, you can use a piece of string and a ruler.
-You need something that will go around your penis to measure its circumference.
+To know what size condom you need, start with some measurements.
+Yes, it's time to pull out that tape measure, preferably a flexible cloth one.
+If you don't have a flexible tape measure, you can use a piece of string and a ruler.
+You need something that will go around your penis to measure its circumference or girth.

-If you have the Measure app on your phone, you can also use your phone’s camera to mark the points at the base of the penis and the tip, and let the app calculate the length.
-There’s no need to take a pic and send it to anyone, though!
+If you have a measure app on your phone, you can also use your phone's camera to mark the points at the base of the penis and the tip, and let the app calculate the length.
+There's no need to take a pic and send it to anyone, though!

-Now you’ll need to measure your penis’s circumference, or girth.
-This measurement is even more important than length when it comes to finding the right size condom to fit you well.
-Wrap the flexible measuring tape or string around your penis, mark the spot where it meets the end, and record the measurement to the nearest 1/8” or millimeter.
+Now you'll need to measure your penis's girth or how big you are around.
+Wrap the flexible measuring tape or string around your penis, mark the spot where it meets, and record the measurement to the nearest 1/8" or millimeter.

-You’ll need to measure around your penis in two places: at the base, and at the widest part of the shaft.
+Measure around your penis in two places: at the base and at the widest part of the shaft.